darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 <script type="text/javascript" src="http://gist.github.com/296564.js?file=gistfile2.rb">
 </script>
-Now, normally you’d probably have more routes, but as an example, those two routes handle creating a blog post.
-Doesn’t the new way look much better.
-You like that, don’t you?
+Now, normally you'd probably have more routes, but as an example, those two routes handle creating a blog post.
+Doesn't the new way look much better.
+You like that, don't you?

 You can do other fancy things, like easily map other rack applications to routes.
 [Check out all the new